Start With Shape, Buoyancy, and Stool

 Preventing Bloating Issues

-These consistent habits dramatically reduce recurrence of digestive issues:
+These consistent habits reduce recurrence of digestive issues:

 - Proper portions: Use the axolotl feeding calculator consistently for meals tailored to your axolotl’s size and age